original-picture/JUCE/README-new.md

 # Floating child windows (peers)
-This fork adds support for child windows that float on top of their parent on Windows, macOS, and linux More technically speaking, it provides an abstraction over win32 owner/owned windows, cocoa child windows, and X11 transient windows (or whatever you call windows that you've called `XSetTransientFor` on)
+This fork adds support for child windows that float on top of their parent on Windows, macOS, and linux.
+More technically speaking, it provides an abstraction over win32 owner/owned windows, cocoa child windows, and X11 transient windows (or whatever you call windows that you've called `XSetTransientFor` on)